MADANA-IO/madana-apiclient-csharp/docs/RequestServiceApi.md

 ## GetData

-> JsonSignedData GetData (string uuid, string authorization = null)
+> JsonSignedDataUtils GetData (string uuid, string authorization = null)

 Is called from the APE to request all parked datasets.